ptimoner/QGIS-Documentation/docs/training_manual/rasters/data_manipulation.rst

 .. note:: Depending on how many raster files you are merging and their resolution, the new raster file created can be really big.
-   Consider instead to create a raster catalog as described in the :ref:`Create a Virtual Raster <tm_virtual_raster>` section.

 #.
 Click on the :guilabel:`Merge` algorithm from the
    :menuselection:`GDAL --> Raster miscellaneous` menu.